Skip to main content Skip to footer site map

 A single document may suffice to establish employee identity and employment eligibility, such as a U.S. passport or permanent resident card.
 Sometimes, an employee may need to present two documents, such as an original Social Security card (not a copy) and a valid driver's license.
 It is up to the new employee to choose which document(s) to provide — the Form I-9 Instructions detail which documents are acceptable — but the employer must examine these documents to determine whether they reasonably appear to be genuine and relate to the employee.

-If the employee's document(s) do not reasonably appear to be genuine or to relate to the employee, an employer must reject the document(s) and provide the employee with an opportunity to present other documents from the Lists of Acceptable Documents.
+Suppose the employee's document(s) do not reasonably appear to be genuine or to relate to the employee?
+In that case, an employer must reject the document(s) and provide the employee with an opportunity to present other documents from the Lists of Acceptable Documents.

 Form I-9 Storage and Retention

 According to USCIS, employers must obtain a completed Form I-9 for each newly hired employee.
-The completed form must be retained while the employee works for your company, and for a specified amount of time after they are no longer employed by your business.
+The completed form must be retained while the employee works for your company and for a specified amount of time after your business no longer employs them.
 This requirement applies even when a new hire decides to leave employment soon after beginning there.

 Completed Forms I-9 may be retained in paper or electronic format.
-Employers are encouraged to review the Department of Homeland Security storage regulations.
+Employers are encouraged to review the Department of Homeland Security electronic storage regulations to avoid fines and penalties.

-What if an Employee Doesn't Fill Out a Form I-9?
+What If an Employee Doesn’t Fill Out Form I-9?

 Employers may be subject to potentially severe consequences for failing to obtain and retain completed Forms I-9 from new hires.
-U.S. Immigration and Customs Enforcement can request the Form I-9 of each current employee as part of its Notice of Inspection (NOI) and can also ask for the Form I-9 of a terminated employee, within the retention period.
+U.S. Immigration and Customs Enforcement can request Form I-9 for each current employee as part of its Notice of Inspection (NOI).
+They can also ask for Form I-9 for a terminated employee within the retention period.
 The process, initiated by serving an employer with a NOI, requires providing the requested Form I-9 document in as few as three business days.
-Failure to do so, and even minor paperwork mistakes, can result in penalties.
+Failure to do so, and even minor paperwork mistakes, might result in penalties.

 In the case of an audit, in addition to the Form I-9, an employer may be asked to provide supporting documentation that may include a copy of the payroll, a list of current employees, articles of incorporation, and business licenses.

-Substantive and uncorrected technical violations associated with Form I-9 compliance can range from a minimum of $230 to as much as $1,948 per form for a first offense.
+Substantive and uncorrected technical violations associated with Form I-9 compliance can range from a minimum of $281 to as much as $2,789 per Form I-9 for a first offense.
 Penalties increase with subsequent offenses.
 Other monetary penalties are steeper, including for "knowingly hiring and continuing to employ" violations.

 Employers should adhere to the requirements for use, completion, and retention related to Forms I-9 to mitigate potential fines, penalties, forfeitures, and debarment of federal contracts.